We are going to walk through a simple contract that uses ZK.

 Tool 1: ZKAS, ZKVM

 We want a way for someone to control an account and account to control one name registry.
-You could use public key crytography.
+You could use public key cryptography.
 But in here, we will use ZK to accomplish the same thing for our learning.

 In Darkfi, circuits are programmed in ZKAS (ZK Assembly) and later run in ZKVM for generating proofs.